Patsy Cline: 1960–1961: New beginnings and car accident

-1961–1963: Career peak
+1961–1963: Career peak and final years

 Cline returned to her career six weeks after her 1961 car accident.
-Her first public appearance was on the Grand Ole Opry where she assured fans she would continue performing.
+Her first public appearance was on the Grand Ole Opry, where she assured fans she would continue performing.
 She said to the audience that night, "You're wonderful.
 I'll tell you one thing: the greatest gift, I think, that you folks coulda given me was the encouragement that you gave me.
 Right at the very time I needed you the most, you came through with the flying-est colors.
 And I just want to say you'll just never know how happy you made this ol' country gal."

 Cline's follow-up single to "I Fall to Pieces" was the song "Crazy".
 It was written by Willie Nelson, whose version of the song was first heard by Dick.
-When Dick brought the song to Cline she did not like it.
+When Dick brought the song to Cline, she did not like it.
 When Dick encouraged her to record "Crazy", Cline replied, "I don't care what you say.
 I don't like it and I ain't gonna record it.
 And that's that."
 Bradley liked the song and set the date for its recording for August 17.
 When Cline got to Bradley's studio, he convinced her to record it.
 She listened to Nelson's version of "Crazy" and decided she was going to perform it differently.
 Nelson's version included a spoken section that Cline removed.
-She cut additional material on August 17 and when she got to "Crazy", it became difficult to perform.
+She cut additional material on August 17, and when she got to "Crazy", it became difficult to perform.
 Because Cline was still recovering from the accident, performing the song's high notes caused rib pain.
-Giving her time to rest, Bradley sent her home while musicians laid down the track without her.
-A week later she returned and recorded her vocal in a single take.
+Giving her time to rest, Bradley sent her home, while musicians laid down the track without her.
+A week later, she returned and recorded her vocal in a single take.